kernel-community/kernel/docs/module-2/better-questions.md

 # ⁉️ Asking Better Questions

-Let's start this week with a simple list:
+Let's start this week with a short list:

 1. The most simple, seemingly silly questions are almost always the most profound.
 2. Good questions must come from a sincere desire to learn, rather than as a veiled means of stating your own opinion.